alxlit/coffeescript-php/README.md

 # CoffeeScript PHP

 A port of the [CoffeeScript](http://jashkenas.github.com/coffee-script/) compiler to PHP.
-It's **incomplete**, and porting is really tedious so feel free to contribute.
+It's currently **incomplete**.

 ### Complete

-* Grammar for the parser generator (we're using a PHP port of [Lemon](http://pear.php.net/package/PHP_ParserGenerator/), since there's no port of Bison to PHP as far as I know).
+* Grammar for the parser generator (we're using a PHP port of [Lemon](http://pear.php.net/package/PHP_ParserGenerator/), since there's no port of Bison to PHP as far as I know)
-* Lexer.
+* Lexer
-* Lexical scope regulator.
+* Lexical scope regulator
-* Rewriter.
+* Rewriter
-* Parser.
+* Parser

 ### Todo

-* Nodes (testing compiled code & bugfixes).
+* Nodes (testing compiled code & bugfixes)
-* Make it `E_STRICT`.
+* Make it `E_STRICT`

 ## FAQ

 #### Why not modify the original compiler to emit PHP?

 The compiler itself depends on Jison, which is written in JavaScript, so you'd have to do something about that...
-More generally speaking, it'd be too much work to try and sort out all the differences between JavaScript and PHP (object model, core classes/libraries, etc), I imagine.
+More generally speaking, it'd be much more work to try and sort out all the differences between JavaScript and PHP (object model, core classes/libraries, etc), I imagine.
 There's also much less incentive to do all that work server side, where the choice to not use one language is,